 TPEP Training Providers

-A list of the authorized training providers that can be used for Teaching Training Fund money, including:
+A list of the authorized training providers that can be used for Teacher and Administrator Training funds, including:

 - Framework Authors or Representatives:

 Training can be provided by the people who develop and support our approved instructional and leadership frameworks.

 - Instructional or Leadership Framework Specialists:

 These practitioners are trained by framework author designees to provide facilitation around Stage 1 and 2 on the state’s instructional or leadership frameworks.
 The Framework Specialists are not experts in evaluation law.